The easy steps to toilet train your puppy

-Toilet training a puppy to be a dry at night is somewhat out of your control because you are waiting for the bladder to mature.
-Therefore if the puppy has accidents in the night but is dry in the house in the day then don’t stress about it and nature will take its course.
+Toilet training a puppy to be dry at night is somewhat out of your control because you are waiting for the bladder to mature.
+Therefore if the puppy has accidents at night but is dry in the house during the day then don’t stress about it and nature will take its course.

-Muttley Solutions can help you to toilet train your puppy if you live in Dorset
+Muttley Solutions can help you toilet train your puppy if you live in Dorset

-The moment we put time limits in training it becomes stressful.
-All puppies are different and just because your friend had one which was fully trained at 2 weeks does not mean your will be.
+The moment we put time limits on training it becomes stressful.
+All puppies are different and just because your friend had one which was fully trained at 2 weeks does not mean you will be.
 Put in place what I have said and better still get a trainer to help you and it will be sorted when the puppy is ready.

 Some people say this is the way.
 My thoughts are if you are using it to allow the puppy to toilet in the house then you are teaching it the house is the toilet.
 Better still anticipate and be super observant.